Junqo-org/junqo-platform/docs/developer/index.md

 - `docs`: Contains the documentation of the project.
 - `docker-compose.yaml`: The main file to deploy the project in production mode.
 - `docker-compose.dev.yaml`: The main file to deploy the project in development mode.
+- `tools`: Contains utility scripts to manage the project.

 ### Interactions

+Notice, the following sections are admitting that you are using the default configuration of the project.

 The following diagram shows the interactions between the different parts of the project: